-Holmgren certainly knew what he was getting when he tabbed the 6'3'', 200-pound native of Middletown, New Jersey, right after Chicago selected this season's Calder Trophy winner Patrick Kane first overall.
+Holmgren certainly knew what he was getting when he tabbed the 6-foot-3, 200-pound native of Middletown, N.J., right after Chicago selected this season's Calder Trophy winner Patrick Kane

 "At this point, I do think most of his development is physical since he'll continue to grow," Holmgren said.
 "He's a maturing young man and, right now, still capable of getting physically bigger and stronger.
 He'll attend our evaluation camp (July 18-27) and, because he's not that far away, can spend a lot of time in our training facility working with our other young players."